 You can notice our graphs look more professional than before.

-8. Having a Clear Concept of Line and Scatter Chart
+8. Having Clear Concept of Line and Scatter Chart in Excel

 Don’t get confused between a Line chart and a Scatter graph.
 This is a mistake that many people often make.
 In the Line chart, the vertical axis is a value axis and the horizontal axis is a category axis.
 The points on the horizontal axis are equidistant.
 An example of equidistant points on the horizontal axis can be years or equally spaced quarters.
 We also showed a line chart that just shows the number of puzzles sold per year.